geerlingguy/ansible-role-svn2git/README.md

     svn2git_qmake_bin_path: /usr/lib64/qt4/bin/qmake

 The path to the `qmake` binary executable.
-This could differ slightly based on where QT4 is installed on your system.
+This could differ slightly based on where QT is installed on your system.

 ## Dependencies